hleskela/db16project/Data/README.md

-The format of the data will be the following: id, subreddit_name, thread_name, username, comment
+The format of the data will be the following: id, subreddit_name, thread_name, thread_id, username, comment